kodexa-labs/cookie-cutter-kodexa-event-model/README.md

 * [Poetry](https://python-poetry.org/): Manage dependency, build and release
 * Kodexa Dependencies
 * Kodexa CLI
-* Metadata definition for a standard inference model
+* Metadata definition for a standard event model
 * Makefile with support for deploying the model

 ## Quickstart